jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 with the type theoretic axiom of choice and quotient types: the developers made it clear that [""intuitionistic logic support" PRs"" are of "lower priority"](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/Compartmentalization.20of.20axioms.20in.20Lean.204).
 This is also [the impression of users](https://proofassistants.stackexchange.com/questions/1115/how-usable-is-lean-for-constructive-mathematics).

+(One thing to note is CIC is not Martin-Lof type theory or MLTT: [CIC has general inductive schemes while in MLTT it is not a primitive](https://proofassistants.stackexchange.com/a/273).)

 Below, I give a sketch of the underlying theory of Lean (Carneiro 2019), and how it compares with set theoretic math.